-Our curated experiences include lodging and meals at the Tangor Guest House, which is our warm, welcoming, safe and comfortable home that is located in Sebikhotane, Dakar, Senegal.
+The Tangor Guest House, which is our warm, welcoming, safe and comfortable home located in Sebikhotane, Dakar, Senegal provides lodging for all of our Heritage and Healing Experiences.

-In addition to our spacious guest rooms featuring beautiful, locally-crafted furniture, Tangor Guest House accommodations include:
+In addition to our spacious guest rooms (double occupancy) featuring beautiful, locally-crafted furniture, Tangor Guest House accommodations include:

 A balcony overlooking the plant-filled lower-level terrace that can be used for small group convening or a place to hang out.